邊際稅率:22%

 - Total invested annually: $7,200 — for a $4,800 out-of-pocket cost

-Traditional 401(k) contributions reduce your W-2 income dollar-for-dollar.
-At a 22% marginal rate, a $10,000 contribution saves $2,200 in federal income tax in the current year.
+Traditional contributions reduce your W-2 income dollar-for-dollar.
+At a 22% marginal rate, a $10,000 contribution saves $2,200 in federal income tax this year.
+In high-tax states like California (13.3%) the combined tax savings can reach $3,530.

 ---